keberwein/blscrapeR/README.md

 Search BLS IDs
 --------------

 Some knowledge of BLS ids are needed to query the API.
 The package includes a "fuzzy search" function to help find these ids.
-There are currenlty more than 75,000 series ids in the package's internal dataset, `series_ids`.
+There are currently more than 75,000 series ids in the package's internal data set, `series_ids`.
 While these aren't all the series ids the BLS offers, it contains the most popular.
-The [BLS Data Finder](https://beta.bls.gov/dataQuery/search) is another good resource for finding series ids, that may not be in the internal dataset.
+The [BLS Data Finder](https://beta.bls.gov/dataQuery/search) is another good resource for finding series ids, that may not be in the internal data set.

 ``` r
 library(blscrapeR)